holtgrewe/tracdox/trac-sphinx/source/BuildManual/UsingTheSeqAnBuildSystem.rst

 generated ``seqan.sln`` file in ``C:\masai-0.6.1-build`` with Visual studio and build the packages from there.

 Alternatively, ``msbuild`` can be used.
 This program is only available when using the Visual Studio Command Prompt.
 For Visual Studio 2010, you can start it through the start menu as follows:
-`MenuTrace(Start,Programs,Microsoft Visual Studio 2010,Visual Studio
-Tools,Visual Studio Command Prompt
-(2010)) <MenuTrace(Start,Programs,Microsoft Visual Studio 2010,Visual Studio Tools,Visual Studio Command Prompt (2010))>`__.
+``Start > Programs > Microsoft Visual Studio 2010 > Visual Studio Tools > Visual Studio Command Prompt 2010``.
 For other Visual Studio versions, the path is similar.
-If you want 64 bit builds then you have to start `MenuTrace(Visual Studio x64 Win64 Command Prompt
+If you want 64 bit builds then you have to start ``Visual Studio x86 Win64 Command Prompt (2010)``.
-(2010)) <MenuTrace(Visual Studio x64 Win64 Command Prompt (2010))>`__.

 ::